-Like that handy multi-tool in your pocket, Alpine's iLX-207 digital media receiver packs a phenomenal amount of functionality into a sleek, user-friendly package.
+Like that handy multi-tool in your pocket, Alpine's iLX-207 digital multimedia receiver packs a phenomenal amount of functionality into a sleek, user-friendly package.
 This versatile Alpine works with Apple CarPlay and Android Auto, so it's ready for just about any smartphone.
 It's equipped with built-in Bluetooth®, SiriusXM connectivity, an HDMI input, an HD Radio™ tuner, and more.

 Looking for a safe, smart way to make use of your iPhone® or Android™ phone while you drive?
 Alpine designed the iLX-207 to work seamlessly with both Apple CarPlay and Android Auto.
 No matter what phone you (or your passengers) prefer, you can access the apps you need without getting distracted from the matter at hand — driving your vehicle.
 The iLX-207 gives you fingertip or voice control of your apps, and the 7" capacitive touchscreen works just like a tablet, so you'll feel right at home.

 CarPlay and Android Auto are designed for drivers.
 Your important functions appear on the screen, with large, familiar app icons that you can find immediately when you need them.
 Other info appears on the screen in big, easy-to-read text on a clean, clutter-free background.
 You can also activate apps with voice commands, using the external microphone that's included with the receiver.
 You can make calls, compose texts, select tunes, and start navigation without taking your hands off the wheel or your eyes off the road.